robashton/blog/input/pages/Purerl Updates - Arbitrary messages and handle_info in gen servers/content.markdown

 ```

-This was still not ideal however, the call to Gen.self included a runtime check (below) to ensure that the caller was indeed the "self" we were looking at to prevent external clients from abusing the API (if you provide an API, it *will* be abused and I'd already seen some "interesting" code already written around these APIs while I was upgrading our own code!)
+This was still not ideal however, the call to Gen.self included a runtime check (below) to ensure that the caller was indeed the "self" we were looking at to prevent external clients from abusing the API (if you provide an API, it *will* be abused and I'd already seen some "interesting" code already written around these APIs while I was upgrading just our own code!)

 ```erlang